Laparoscopic/robotic-assisted radical cystectomy

 - University of Southern California

 The clinical spectrum of bladder cancer ranges from superficial to metastatic disease at presentation.
-The most important treatment-related issues include the identification of those who can be adequately managed without total cystectomy, those who need radical cystectomy, and those who require a combined modality approach that includes chemotherapy and/or radiation therapy (RT).
+The most important treatment-related issues include the identification of those who can be adequately managed without total cystectomy, those who need radical cystectomy, and those who require a combined modality approach that may include chemotherapy and/or radiation therapy (RT).

 The technical aspects of laparoscopic/robotic radical cystectomy and the early results with this approach are reviewed here.
 The role of open radical cystectomy is discussed separately.
 (See "Radical cystectomy and bladder-sparing treatments for urothelial bladder cancer".)